jymcheong/ETW-tutorialSet/README.md

 - Handle detection scenarios where audit data is insufficient:
   - True Parent ProcessID is absent in EID-4688 and even Sysmon.
   - File access auditing typically needs per-resource setup; even with Global Object Access Auditing, capturing everything for backend processing is impractical.
 - Reduce backend complexity and storage costs by pushing processing to endpoints.
+- Mitigate disarming of commercial EDRs, have a backup plan...

 I will show & explain how to repurpose certain “fileless” offensive techniques to simplify agent deployment and updates.